mhmdevan/ML-zero-to-hero/0-foundations/README.md

 - **Covariance** → do two variables move together?
 - **Correlation** → normalized covariance, between -1 and 1.

+- **Standardization (z-score)** → make each feature have ~0 mean and ~1 std, so models that are sensitive to scale (like linear models, gradient-based methods) behave better.

 - **Gradient** → vector of partial derivatives; direction of steepest *increase*.
 - **Gradient descent** → move in the opposite direction of gradient to *minimize* a function.

 ---

+This Project 0 gives you the mental tools you need before touching “real” ML models:
+vectors, matrices, stats, standardization, and what actually happens behind `StandardScaler` and `GradientDescent`.